Alfred Ubbelohde: Miss Georgina Greene

-When Paul Ubbelohde became well-established as Head of Department at Imperial College he advertised for a departmental secretary.
-He needed “a secretary or personal assistant who firmly controls access and rations unexpected intrusions […] Miss Georgina Greene acquired world-wide renown for her effectiveness in that role during Ubbelohde’s period at Imperial College.
+When Paul Ubbelohde became established as Head of Department at Imperial College he advertised for a departmental secretary.
+He needed “a secretary or personal assistant who firmly controls access and rations unexpected intrusions.
+Miss Georgina Greene acquired world-wide renown for her effectiveness in that role during Ubbelohde’s period at Imperial College.
 One scientist who knew her reported that “Ubbelohde’s dazzling and formidable secretary Georgina Greene became a dominating influence in the Department.
 Georgina had a two-way mirror connecting her office with that of Ubbelohde and vetted all those who wanted to speak to the head of Department”.
 Gay notes that "She wielded power over the staff and was understandably resented".

 Some years earlier, Miss Greene was involved in an unfortunate episode.
 In February 1957 Lord Worsley (John Edward Pelham, the 7th Earl of Yarborough) announced his forthcoming marriage to Georgina,“secretary to a professor in London”.
 Less than two months later it was announced, without explanation, that the marriage would not now take place.
 On 12 December of that year Lord Worsley married Florence Ann Petronel Duffin (née Upton) at Caxton Hall.

 Greene was born in Abbeyleix, Ireland in 1925.
 She was given considerable responsibility while working for Ubbelohde.
 She worked with Dudley Maurice Newitt on the design and decoration of the Senior Common Room in the Roderick Hill building.
 She also recollected that “Professor Ubbelohde required a large house, not least ‘to keep all his books in’.
 The 17th century Platts Farm nestles in the beautiful rolling Sussex countryside with Rudyard Kipling’s house just visible on the horizon.
 [She] was left to bid for the farm during one of Professor Ubbelohde’s absences in South America and was so confident of his approval that she exceeded the previously agreed maximum by a generous margin”.

 Paul Ubbelohde obviously thought so highly of Georgina Green that he left her all his silver plate, his car and £20,000.
 She in turn left in her will to “The Worshipful Company of Mercers for the Ubbelohde Fund in appreciation of the life of H. E. Professor A R J P Ubbelohde CBE FRS the sum of £30,000”.

 Miss Georgina Mary Greene died on 9 April 2015 at the White Lodge Care Home in Braydon, Wiltshire; she left an estate with a net worth of £1,480,000.
 Georgina was buried, as directed in her will, at the church of the Blessed Mary and St Nicholas in Etchingham, Sussex.
 She is in an unmarked grave to the right of that of her former employer, Professor Ubbelohde, placed there at her request.
 "Georgina Greene is remembered in Etchingham for her very generous donation to the Church ...
 It allowed us to redecorate the interior of our beautiful Grade I listed building".